build-on-aws/content/posts/learning-with-aws-heroes-and-riot-games/index.md

 Now, to enable such scale and also give the players a chance to build up skill.
 This game needs technology.
 Running the infrastructure needed for such a massive game is no simple feat and it requires a plethora of different technology stacks.
 Just think about the latencies that are required, when milliseconds can stand between you winning or losing a match.
 Let's not forget about the data, the MASSIVE amounts of data produced and served by Valorant.
 Working with, Storing and distributing this data is a huge feat in itself, and is a key component that enables players and teams to be the best they can be!

 All of this is just fascinating, and I had a blast listening to experts from Riot talk about this.
 A few things I've learned:

-**a/:** Latency is a big challenge in the world of eSports; **b/:** People can do wonderful things with the data you provide them; and **c/:** Replicating data across the globe has its problems - do not store your data globally *unless you really need it*.
+**a/:** Latency is a big challenge in the world of eSports;
+**b/:** People can do wonderful things with the data you provide them; and **c/:** Replicating data across the globe has its problems - do not store your data globally *unless you really need it*.

 If you wish to hear a bit about how does Valorant use the cloud, how they handle data, and what are the challenges of running such a game, here is a 30 minute video where I interview John, Gabriel and Brian from Riot where they share their stories.

 https://youtu.be/JVhA7t4bP9A

 ## Learning from the best

 Besides just enjoying a week full of Riot and eSports, I've had the absolute honor to spend some time with the absolute legends that are AWS heroes.
 The sheer passion to technology, the determination I see in these individuals always energizes me.
 Now, while a lot of the stuff we did there was fun and games, I did manage to sneak a bit of their time for them to teach me something.
-I've had a chance to get Two Brians from Boston (bAwston) to teach me something and discuss technology in front of a camera! 🥳
+I've had a chance to get Two Brians from Boston (pronounced "bAwston") to teach me something and discuss technology in front of a camera! 🥳

 ![Picture of AWS heroes that attended this event](images/heroes.webp "AWS Heroes are one of my favorite people")